matthias-reis/carda-gatsby/content/articles/2022/04/interview-with-barrens.md

 **Barrens:** No, Barrens is not a continuation of Scraps Of Tape.
 Barrens is a new thing, but specific ideas and styles do not work in S.o.T have found a home.

-When starting Barrens (mentioned earlier), we had specific ideas that we wanted to explore.
+When starting Barrens, we had specific ideas that we wanted to explore.
 Unfortunately, scraps Of Tape had to take a break for various reasons, so we used the downtime to explore these ideas and discover what Barrens could become.

 **Anne:** Johan, this question is for you: We got to know each other over social media during the lockdown period in 2020.
 [I also interviewed you about your solo project last year](/2021/03/johan-g-winther-interview-en/).
 You have your hands in many projects, such as Blessings and Barrens, and you also released seven albums with Scraps of Tape.
 I can imagine this quite intense.
 Are there times when you are not working in a studio, writing music or are on tour with one of your bands?
 How do you manage to be part of all these fabulous projects?